NeonSpork/weather_display/README.md

 This is a short step-by-step of how to set up a simple weather display with the 2.7 inch Waveshare display.
 The python code only runs in python 2 because the Waveshare people wrote their library in python 2, and I don't see the point in wasting time converting it to python 3.X when it works just fine.

+Also this is only in metric.
+Sorry I'm not sorry.

 ![alt text](https://i.imgur.com/MVdSSnAl.jpg "The finished product")

 #### Disclaimer